Clicker Training Your Cat Positively

 How Often Should I Clicker Train?

-In order to keep training fresh in your cat’s mind, it’s best to train at least once daily to start out.
+In order to keep training fresh in your cat’s mind, it’s best to train at least once daily for 5 minutes to start out.

 Training sessions do not need to be long.
 In fact, with training, shorter is better.
 You want your cat to be 100% focused the entire training session.